“They developed breast cancer at less than half the rate of the group with the typical diet.”

-But the drastic drop in breast cancer development wasn’t the only thing this “special diet” had up its sleeve.
-It turns out that the mice eating the special diet that were unlucky enough to develop breast cancer had fewer and smaller tumors when they did.
+But the drastic drop in breast cancer development wasn’t the only thing this special diet had up its sleeve.
+It turns out that the cancer-prone mice who got the special chow that were unlucky enough to still develop breast cancer had fewer and smaller tumors when they did..

 I bet you’re wondering what this “special diet” consisted of, right?